arminnh/cpl-scala-web-application/src/notes.md

 * 03h00: Futher improved ProjectScene functionality.
 Only need to fix 2 small things.
 Updated code to be more prepared for multi-user functionality.
 * 00h50: Finished ProjectScene functionality & feel.
 * 03h00: First multi-user functionality for StartScene
+* 01h20: Finished and tweaker multi-user functionality for both scenes.
+Added documentation in scenes.
 ---
 Total: **35h00**